maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 - Go
 draft: true
 ---
+In this post, I'll go over all the steps necessary to build a Twilio bridge using the new bridgev2 module in mautrix-go.

 ## Getting started with a new Go project
 The first step to make a new Go project is to create a new directory and run